 Your doctor will order tests to find the cause of abnormal sounds or of symptoms.
 The most common test used to diagnose this problem is called an echocardiogram, or "echo" for short.
 It uses sound waves to make an image of your baby's heart.

 Your baby may have other tests to find the problem, such as an EKG (electrocardiogram) or a chest X-ray.
 Another test may look at the amount of oxygen in the blood.

-If the hole is larger and the heart has to work too hard, a baby may have symptoms, such as:
+If the hole is large and the heart has to work too hard, a baby may have symptoms, such as:

-Your baby may get medicines to help with symptoms until the hole can be fixed.
-Sometimes surgery is not needed if your baby improves as he or she grows.
+Your baby may get medicines to help with symptoms until the hole can be closed.

 A ventricular septal defect causes the heart to work extra hard, so your baby may need more food.
 Sometimes this can happen with more feedings.
 But sometimes babies need to be fed for a short time through a tube in the stomach.

-If your baby still has symptoms after several months of treatment, your doctor may suggest surgery to close the hole.
+Your doctor may suggest a procedure or surgery to close the hole.